AakashVelusamy/AakashVelusamy/README.md

-## Hello There I'm Aakash Velusamy 🙋‍♂️
+## Hello There.
+I'm Aakash Velusamy 🙋‍♂️

 #### M.Sc in Theoretical Computer Science | PSG College of Technology 👨‍🎓